 As noted all Hokas are designed with more stability than many brands, but these are considered maximum stability.
 But they provide stability without feeling rigid, a probably many runners have with other shoes.

-This is one of the few Hoka running shoes I have not tested.
-But I have enjoyed every model that I’ve run in, so I would be inclined to recommend these as a stability shoe over a traditional shoe that forces your foot into a different gait.
+This is one of the few Hoka running shoes I have not tested, so I handed it over to another trusted tester.
+But I have enjoyed every model that I’ve run in.
+After putting in some run/walk miles, we’re inclined to recommend these as a stability shoe over a traditional shoe that forces your foot into a different gait.

 Neutral Running Shoe